lindkvis/caffa/docs/README.md

 The REST-interface communicates via JSON adhering to the latest draft [JSON Schema](http://json-schema.org/) specification and the REST-server provides access to both schemas and data.

+# Advantages
+Caffa enables easy access to the full power of C++ while the introspection and clear separation of network code and data model gives some of the advantages of higher level languages such as Python.

+# Bindings
+Caffa has currently implemented client bindings to the following langages:

+    - Python
+    - Java

+This means you write your server application on your embedded device in C++ and you can write the client code in Python, Java (or any other languages using REST and JSON directly).

+# Examples

 ~~~cpp
 #pragma once
 #include "cafObject.h"